csekeb/tum-vir-exercise/texts/vi-exercise.md

 $$
 Please check the lecture slides/video for more details.

-The function to optimise is the negative evidence lower bound for this model
+The function to optimise the negative ELBO for this model is
 $$
 \begin{align}
 	L(\theta, \phi; X) =